jeremiahlangner/cloudflare-htmx-trello-clone/README.md

 HTMX utilizes route/method based server access to update the client state it incurs a large request penalty on the serverless backend.

-To implement HTMX with a serverless backend, I'd use a service worker to proxy the requests (for local execution/data-storage in the browser) and store data asynchronously either on leaving the application, or when the user requests to "save" it.
+As with this application, I recommend using a service worker as a backend to serve the state and requests for HTMX.

 ## Usage